-Your child has an opportunity to part

 (event, including location & emergency phone)

 on

-Time of dep parture is Ti ime of return is ·
+Time of dep parture is Ti ime of return is

-Approxima telystudents s will be partic ipating and they will b e chaperoned by
+non-school per e chaperoned by

-OI the school ol's staff, plusr ion-school pers sonnel.
-(Rus n rivate car)

-Transportation will be by (Dus , p iivate car)
+(Bus, private car)

 event.
-No s your child to participate, student will be allowed to participate wit hout a completed auth
+No s student will be allow ved to participate wit hout a completed author

-in case of emergency: Home Work

-Name Phone Phone
+\mathcal{E} Home Phone Work Phone

 Parent/Gua rdian:

 Parent/Gua rdian:

 Relative/Fr iend:

-Family Phy sician: Phone:
+Phone:

-Special med dical conditions of your cl nild:
+Special med dical conditions of y our child:

-State ement of Consent

-Stati ement of Consent
+Stat ement of Consent

 I give my consent to p articipate in this event.
-In doing so, ,
+In doing so,

-T (student's full name)
+(student's full na ame)

-ne following: • c
+ne following: C

-1. In case of a medical emergency, I grant the chaperones the right to authorize medical care, if none of the persons named above can be reached.
+1. 1.
+In case of a medical emergency, I grant the chaperones the right to authorize medical care, if no the persons named above can be reached.

 2. 2.
-I agree to pay the expense of returning my child home before termination of the event if he or sh she

-2 does not adhere to esta
+I agree to pay the expense of returning my child home before termination of the event if he or she does not adhere to established standards of conduct.

-3. The school is not resp onsidie for dan nage or loss of propert y personally owned by my child.
+3.

 (Signature of Parent/Guardian) Date

 (Relationsh ip to Child)